Access control and access restrictions

 Smart occupancy monitoring systems empower users to use data to establish optimised usage of space within their buildings.
-This means you can set up and monitor workstations in a COVID-aware world.
-This monitoring extends to common areas, lavatories, and all office spaces to ensure compliance with building parameters around social distancing.
+This means you can set up and monitor workstations, boardrooms and meeting rooms, and coffee stations in a COVID-aware world.
+This monitoring extends to all common areas, lavatories, elevators, and all office spaces to ensure compliance with building parameters around social distancing.

 By better understanding how space is utilised, managers are given the tools to better plan for the future.
 Rather than relying on approximations and estimates, these decisions should be precise.
 The data transmitted and stored using occupancy monitoring systems have the potential to be a major driver for long-term planning.

 Air quality monitoring and safety

 In addition to social distancing, the EPA recommended indoor air quality measures to help to curb the spread of the Coronavirus.
 Smart technologies are assisting on this front too.
 Occupancy, heating and ventilation, and HVAC and air-conditioning are all some of the considerations they raise – all of which can be monitored by smart technologies to work within optimal and recommended parameters.

 Workplaces do not exist in isolation.
 While behaviour may be monitored in one location, it is important that health and safety guidelines are followed with a blanket approach to achieve effectiveness.
 This is where the argument for smart cities gains special momentum.
 By connecting granular data collected across multiple locations, the benefits of smart building occupancy monitoring systems – and smart buildings in general – are vastly extended (within the limits of privacy laws, of course).